UCAS Deadlines & Key Dates: Your Complete Timeline for Applying to University

 20 September – Final Deadline for the Academic Year

 This is the last date to apply for the current academic year.
-After this, applications are closed, and students must wait for the next cycle.

 How to Prepare for UCAS Deadlines